alfonsotech/tokenized-ballot-encode3/README.md

 # Tokenized Ballot

 Scripts
-- `npm run deploy:token`: deploy MTK token
+- `npm run deploy:token`: deploy MTK token contract
-- `npm run deploy:token deploy:ballot`: ,
+- `npm run deploy:token deploy:ballot`: deploy tokenized ballot contract,
-- `npm run give-voting-tokens`: Give voting rights,
+- `npm run give-voting-tokens`: Give voting rights via self-delegation,
-- `npm run vote`: Vot on a proposal
+- `npm run vote`: Vote on a proposal using your tokens

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.